Food

 We support initiatives by individuals, allotment holders and community groups to grow their own food sustainably by using open-pollinated seeds, peat alternatives and no pesticides/herbicides.

 • UK households throw away around 96 billion pieces of plastic annually.
-Find out how to reduce your plastic use with this guide from The Big Plastic Count and get involved in this year’s count (11th-17th March) by signing-up here.
+Find out how to reduce your plastic use with this guide from The Big Plastic Count This year’s count took place for a week, 11th-17th March – you can see the outcome of the count here.

 • Settle is now a Fairtrade Community – see ‘food news and updates’ below.
 Settle will be a key stop in the new ‘Fairtrade Way’ that will run from Bradford through the Aire and Ribble valleys up to Garstang and Lancaster.